darkrockmountain/gomail/.examples/serverless/digitalocean_functions/README.md

 - `do_email_sender.go`: The main Go code for the function.
 - `go.mod`: Go modules file for dependency management.
 - `Makefile`: Makefile to build and deploy the function.
-- `app.yaml`: DigitalOcean App Platform configuration file.
+- `project.yml`: DigitalOcean Project configuration file.
 - `Dockerfile`: Dockerfile to containerize the Go application.
 - `README.md`: This documentation file.

+## Prerequisites

+Before you begin, ensure you have met the following requirements:

+- Node.js and npm are installed.
+- Go is installed and configured.
+- DigitalOcean CLI (for deployment to DigitalOcean).

 ## Deployment